ebrigand/RSSLiker/README.md

 A like is defined by an account and a syndEntry

-A total count of like is defined by all the likes (of all account) for a same syndEntry
+A total count of like is defined by all the likes (of all account) for a same syndEntry A Long Polling technique, with DeferredResult (with Spring 3.2) is used for the total count of like.
+So if a second user like a story, the first one will have the new value of the like count without refresh the page.

 To access at the home page: (ebrigand is an example for an accountName) http://localhost:8080/rss/home?accountName=ebrigand